-Editor’s Note: As the year draws to a close, New Beginnings is using this final week of the year to take a look back at just a sampling of the stories that were shared by parents throughout the United States and overseas and grabbed our attention.
+Editor’s Note: As the year draws to a close, New Beginnings is using this final week of 2022 to take a look back at just a sampling of the stories that were shared by parents throughout the United States and overseas on the La Leche League USA blog.
 We’d also like to take this opportunity to thank you for reading our weekly blog posts and sharing these stories of parenting struggles and successes.

 Please consider an End-of-Year donation to support the mission of La Leche League USA to help parents, families, and communities to breastfeed, chestfeed, and human milk feed their babies through parent-to-parent support.
 Your gift supports this blog and makes a difference in maintaining and strengthening this community.
 Go to https://lll-usa.networkforgood.com/ to donate.
 Thank you for including us in your End-of-Year giving plans!

 Hilda’s Breastfeeding Journey: lllusa.org/hildas-breastfeeding-journey/